-Nevertheless, once isolates with missing data were excluded from the dataset, some characteristics of rodent-borne T. lewisi population structure could be described for the first time using the present panel of newly developed microsatellites.
+On the other hand, once isolates with missing data were excluded from the dataset, some characteristics of rodent-borne T. lewisi population structure could be described for the first time using the present panel of newly developed microsatellite loci.
 First, the most coherent genetically-defined units retrieved here clearly corresponded to West African urban neighborhoods within a two months window.
 It is even plausible that they could correspond to smaller areas, such as households and/or rodent demes.
 Unfortunately, the sampling design, together with possible amplification biases (but see below) may have masked part of the heterozygous profiles, making any definitive conclusion difficult.

 It was also difficult to conclude on the exact reproductive mode of T. lewisi on the sole basis of the present microsatellite-based study.
 If one considers that real subpopulations corresponded to clusters at the household and/or rat deme levels, our results may be compatible with full clonality together with the presence of some amplification problems and/or a residual Wahlund effect.
 However, they would also be compatible with rare events of sex, though still with a clonal rate close to 1 (c>0.99).
 According to De Meeûs (2015) (De Meeûs, 2015), with a limited number of alleles K, small mutation rates and full clonality, the expected probability of identity between individuals of the same subpopulation would be QS=(K+1)/2K, meaning that the genetic diversity should be HS=1-QS=(K-1)/2K.
 If all the isolates from the entire initial dataset are taken into account, it results, on average, in K'=14 possible alleles, which gives HS'=0.46.
 This value is surprisingly close to the value that we computed for the uncured dataset in West African isolates (Hs=0.457).
 The fact that the superimposition criterion from Séré et al. (Séré et al., 2014) was not applicable, may originate from a combination of amplification problems, Wahlund effects and small subsample sizes.
 Another expectation in pure clones is that the probability to find two identical alleles within individuals, QI=1/K=0.342.
 This value is much smaller than what was found in our African dataset before stuttering cure with QI_obs=0.554, and does not support a total absence of sexual segregation.
 The absence of null allele or SAD signatures, the relatively low proportion of locus pairs in significant LD as well as of repeated MLGs in most datasets, the strong subdivision measures (with FST>0.5 and FIT>0) and the total lack of superimposition of FIS with the expected one under full clonality represent other strong arguments in favor of sexual recombination in these populations, particularly in Cotonou.
 Given the relatively low genetic diversity observed, which may also originate from very low mutation rates and/or very small effective subpopulation sizes, it is probable that T. lewisi subpopulations are mainly clonal but experience rare events of sexual recombination, i.e. 0.99<c<1 and are strongly subdivided into small units, potentially corresponding to neighborhoods – or even smaller ensembles (e.g. reservoirs’ demes or households).

-These units always appeared quite isolated from each other, with small numbers of immigrants per generation.
+These units always appeared quite isolated from each other, compatible with small numbers of immigrants per generation.
 Though preliminary and clearly deserving further confirmation, our results have important consequences in terms of the ecology of T. lewisi as well as other pathogenic agents that share similar reservoir and vector species, such as the plague bacillus or the Rickettsia typhi typhus, among many others (Azad, Radulovic et al., 1997).